diana-hep/oamap/README.md

 ## What's wrong with data frames?

-Many data analysis procedures, particularly in high energy physics, can't work exclusively with a table of rectangular data (i.e. a "data frame" or "flat ntuple").
-Sometimes you need an arbitrary-length list of particles or even nested lists, not just numbers.
+Many data analysis procedures, particularly in high energy physics, can't work exclusively with a rectangular table of data (i.e. a "data frame" or "flat ntuple").
+Sometimes you need an arbitrary-length list of particles or even nested lists.

 For instance, a dataset naturally expressed as